Point to Point - Industry assistance

 - Up to $98 million for transitional assistance for eligible taxi licence holders

-- Up to $142 million in additional assistance for eligible taxi licence holders facing difficulty as a result of the changes
+- Up to $142 million in additional assistance for industry participants facing financial hardship as a result of the changes

 - Up to $10 million for an additional assistance scheme for eligible hire car licence holders.